 Planting of foxtail lily flower usually takes place in autumn (around September).
-The tuberous roots, which are extremely brittle, should be planted about 4 inches deep with at least 2-3 feet of spacing between plants.
+The tuberous roots, which are extremely brittle, should be planted about 4 inches deep with at least 2 to 3 feet of spacing between plants.
 For greater results, make the planting hole wide, leaving the bud or crown facing up.
-Also keep the crown within a couple inches of the soil surface but cover the remaining tuberous roots well.
+Keep the crown within a couple inches of the soil surface, but cover the remaining tuberous roots well.

 Foxtail Lily Care